avvicky/navme-backend/README.md

-Sure, I can help you create a README file based on the code provided in the GitHub repository.
-Let's start by outlining the structure for each API endpoint for buses, stops, and routes:

----

 # College Bus Service API

 This API provides endpoints for managing buses, stops, and routes for a college bus service.